 In the Awajún universe, producing art is the product of a dynamic relationship between knowledge, ritual, and mythical narration.
 In their worldview, there are three powerful beings: Nugkui (spirit of the earth), Etsa (spirit of the forest) and Tsuqki (spirit of the water).

-The designs painted on the ceramics normally have some type of geometric pattern that reflect elements found in nature such as attributes of animals, plants, fish, and leaves.
+The chachamamu or designs painted on the ceramics normally have some type of geometric pattern that reflect elements found in nature such as attributes of animals, plants, fish, and leaves.
 These patterns can also be seen and manifested into a design during the use of medicinal plants.

 The unique handcrafted pieces of Awajún jewelry are made of different types of seeds such as kumpia, wayampai, chichao, huayruru, and tuju, and are gathered by Awajún women.
 The different size seeds accommodate the different patterns being replicated in the jewelry, some more intricate than others.
 The majority of these pieces are necklaces or bracelets.